asiffer/gopula/README.md

 `gopula` is a pure Go package aimed to deal with Archimedean Copulas.
 It implements the well known families: Ali-Mikhail-Haq, Clayton, Frank, Gumbel and Joe.

-Currently `gopula` has two main features:
+Currently `gopula` has three main features:
+ - Basic computations (pdf, cdf, etc.)
  - Parameter estimation through Maximum Likelihood (with confidence bounds)
  - Data sampling